 A clear schedule also creates transparent expectations for both parents, which is the bedrock of learning how to co-parent effectively.
 When everyone knows their roles and responsibilities, there's far less room for arguments or misunderstandings.
 This cuts down on daily friction and helps you build a more cooperative, almost business-like partnership centered on your child.

 A great schedule isn't about restrictive rules; it's a blueprint for working together.
-It turns potential fights into simple logistics, freeing you up to focus on what really matters: raising a happy, healthy child.

 This move toward structured, shared schedules is part of a much bigger societal trend.
 In the United States, shared physical custody arrangements are on the rise.
 In fact, these arrangements more than doubled from just 13% before 1985 to 34% between 2010 and 2014.
 This shift shows a growing understanding of just how vital it is for both parents to stay actively involved in their child's life after a divorce.